 Firm Within-Day Capacity on auctions for Within-Day capacities, whereby the Available Capacity to be offered at each auction shall be calculated as the Technical Capacity on an Interconnection Point decreased for the Total Contracted Capacity and increased for the Surrendered Capacity and non-nominated capacity which cannot be renominated in line with the Article 12.7.5 of this Network Code at that Interconnection Point, whereby Total Contracted Capacity, Surrendered Capacity and non-nominated capacity relate to the relevant hour(s) within the Gas Day.

-Firm Yearly Capacity at each Interconnection Point for the following Gas Year shall be offered for contracting by the Transporter at the annual auction for Firm Yearly Capacity, in case that Firm Yearly Capacity becomes available as a consequence of Surrender in line with the Article 8 of this Network Code or as a consequence of cessation of Long-Term GTA.
-It is required that the difference between Technical Capacity of that Interconnection Point reduced by all Contracted Capacities and increased for Surrendered Capacity and capacity existing as a consequence of cessation of Long-Term GTA at that Interconnection Point that relate to the period which includes relevant Gas Year, and the capacity that the Transporter must reserve for Short-Term Capacity Products at that Interconnection Point pursuant to the Final Exemption Act is a positive number.
+Firm Yearly Capacity at each Interconnection Point for the following Gas Year shall be offered for contracting by the Transporter at the annual auction for Firm Yearly Capacity, in case that Firm Yearly Capacity becomes available as a consequence of Surrender in line with the Article 8.2 of this Network Code or as a consequence of cessation of Long-Term GTA.
+It is required that the difference between Technical Capacity of that Interconnection Point reduced by all Contracted Capacities and increased for Surrendered Capacity and capacity existing as a consequence of cessation of Long-Term GTA at that Interconnection Point that relate to the period which includes relevant Gas Year, and the capacity that the Transporter must reserve for Short-Term Standard Capacity Products at that Interconnection Point pursuant to the Final Exemption Act is a positive number.

 Interruptible Daily Capacity for a particular Interconnection Point and Gas Day shall be offered for contracting by the Transporter, in line with the Article 6.4.1 of this Network Code, through a daily auction only if all Technical Capacity has been allocated for the following Gas Day on that Interconnection Point and if the difference between the Technical Capacity and the aggregate of Confirmed Quantities for the Physical Flow Direction at that Interconnection Point for the following Gas Day is a positive number.